ethereum/beacon-metrics/metrics.md

 ### Labels

 The metrics should be collected without labels unless specified.
 The collection process might add additional labels as metadata regarding the machine and build information.

+## Prometheus metrics collection

+A beacon chain client using Prometheus for metrics collection SHOULD conform to the following:

+* Beacon chain clients SHOULD configure [Prometheus](https://prometheus.io/) so that it exposes metrics collection over an HTTP port.
+* Beacon chain clients MAY elect to secure the HTTP endpoint by restricting network access and applying Prometheus security settings, according to Prometheus [best practices](https://prometheus.io/docs/operating/security/).
+* Beacon chain clients SHOULD allow configuration flags to set the network interface and the port the Prometheus collection endpoint will be served from.
+* By default, the Prometheus collection endpoint SHOULD be served from 0.0.0.0:8008.